developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/RawSensor/index.md

 ##HTML/JavaScript Examples

-The following example enables all the sensors and waits for the updates through the sensor event
+The following example enables all the sensors and waits for the updates through the sensor event:

 	<META HTTP-EQUIV="RawSensors" CONTENT="sensorEvent:url('JavaScript:onSensor(%json);');all:enabled; ">